IviweBooi/Personal-Portfolio/README.md

    ```

 3. **Deploy**
-   - Netlify will automatically deploy on every push to main branch
+   - Netlify will automatically deploy on every push to the main branch
    - Your site will be available at `https://your-site-name.netlify.app`

 ### Manual Deployment